flaxandteal/starches/README.md

 4. Run `npm run reindex`
 5. Run `hugo serve`

+### Notes

+Any collection or model changes will need copied from prebuild/reference_data and prebuild/resource_models(?) to /static/definitions/collections etc. manually.

 ### License

 Currently, and you should assume for the foreseeable future,